ThickPropheT/ahk-mic-mute/README.md

 - ToolTip enabled by default with display duration of `750 ms`

 ## Troubleshooting
-If the script crashes or does not correctly mute your mic, you will have to tinker with the values of `device_desc` and/or `subunit_desc`.
+If the script crashes or does not correctly mute your mic, you will have to tinker with the values of `device_desc` and/or `subunit_desc` due to the differences in mic & PC hardware/software (i.e. the way Windows recognizes my mic may be different than the way it recognizes your mic).
 Good luck.
 - `device_desc`: There are several formats you can use here.
 See [the docs](https://ahkscript.github.io/VistaAudio/#VA_GetDevice) to get an idea of what those might be.
 - `subunit_desc`: Once again, there are several supported formats.
 See [the docs](https://ahkscript.github.io/VistaAudio/#VA_FindSubunit) for more info.
 In my experience, this isn't as important as `device_desc`, so I would leave this one `unset` unless you've exhausted all other options.
 - [This](https://www.autohotkey.com/docs/v1/lib/SoundSet.htm#Soundcard) script scans your input & output devices and _may_ be helpful in identifying what values to use for `device_desc` & `subunit_desc`.
 It didn't work for me, but YMMV.